-Shopping for the reader in your life?
+Looking for a good book recommendation?
 Here are some of the books that inspire and inform our work.

-Attention book lovers: We’ve updated our annual book list with our favorite fiction and nonfiction books that illustrate the injustice of poverty.
-We’ve added some of your recommendations, too.
+Book lovers: This one's for you.
+Check out some of our staff's favorite fiction and nonfiction books that illustrate the injustice of poverty.
 Happy reading!

 We Fed an Island: the True Story of Rebuilding Puerto Rico, One Meal at a Time, by José Andrés